meeque/tls-playground/server/README.md

             TP_SERVER_HTTPS_PORT.

   start     Start the given TP demo <server> in the background.
-            See run command for details.
+            In all other aspects, this behaves same as the run command.

   reload    Reload configuration of the given TP demo <server> running in the
-            background.
-See start command.
+            background, see start command.
+This will also load new certificates and private key files, if they have changed.

-  stop      Stop the given TP demo <server> running in the background.
-See start
+  stop      Stop the given TP demo <server> running in the background, see start
             command.

   clean     Clean up the given TP demo <server>: